MIT-Informatics/PreservationSimulation/README.md

 - A client (library) forms a collection of some number of documents.

-- The client asks a number of servers to store and maintain a copy of the entire collection.
+- The client decides on a level of redundancy for the collection and asks a number of servers to store and maintain a copy of the entire collection.

 - Documents age, and they may be damaged by storage errors in the servers.
 (This simulation does not attempt to look at the error rates of individual disks.)

 - The client may audit the collection copies on the several servers.
-If the client finds that a document on a server has been damaged, the client will replace that copy on the server with new data from another extant copy, if there is one.
+If the client finds that a document on a server has been damaged, the client will repair that copy by replacing it on the server with new data from another extant copy, if there is one.

+- If there is no other extant copy, then the document is considered to be permanently lost.

+- It is also possible for one or more servers to fail due to economic, environmental, or political shocks.
+In this case, all the document copies in a failed server are unavailable.
+To maintain the desired level of redundancy, the client must acquire and provision a new server with a copy of the collection.

+- If no other server is available from which to provision a replacement server, then the entire collection is considered to be permanently lost.

 - At the end of the simulation time, the client looks at all copies of all documents on all servers and determines if any documents have been permanently lost, and how many.

 - All simulation runs were replicated at least twenty-one times with known random seeds.
-Aggregate numbers given here are medians, trimeans, and midmeans of the several runs.
+Aggregate numbers given here are medians and midmeans of the several runs.

+- The simulations keep summary logs for analysis of document damage and repair, and server failure and replacement.
+Detailed logs of individual document activity are also available if desired.

 ## Study Questions